jthlim/jeff-numbers/README.md

   - `12/0Z/0GZ` produces "twelve million"
   - Note that `-S` suffix with Plover's orthography rules will naturally work as expected:
     - `30GS` produces "thirties"
+  - Can be combined with `W-` to give ordinal words:
+    -  `12WEUG`: produces "twenty-first"
 * `*` will add a decimal point after
   - `12*/34` produces "12.34"
 * `0*Z` will add a comma before the three zeroes